 Friend to Friend: Reducing Relational Aggression In School Settings

-Friend to Friend (F2F) is a school-based intervention program designed to reduce relational aggression among high-risk girls as well as improve the broader classroom climate in urban schools.
+Friend to Friend (F2F) is a school-based intervention program designed to reduce aggression, with a focus on relational aggression, among high-risk children.
 Relational aggression is nonphysical behavior characterized by manipulating social relationships through gossip and social exclusion.
-Research has established that relational aggression in schools is associated with a host of negative psychosocial outcomes for youth, and can also have a negative broader impact on classroom climate and student-teacher relationships.
+Research has established that relational aggression in schools is associated with a host of adverse psychosocial outcomes for youth and also has a negative broader impact on classroom climate and student-teacher relationships.
+Historically, few programs focused on females and the aggression they are more likely to use (i.e., relational aggression), which is a gap F2F was uniquely designed to address.
+While F2F includes a focus on relational aggression, all forms and modalities of aggression are addressed (physical, verbal, cyber).

 Program Details

-A series of studies have been implemented with youth from the School District of Philadelphia.
-A randomized control trial of the program with 144 relationally aggressive girls from six elementary schools found that in comparison to a psychoeducational group intervention, relationally aggressive girls in the F2F intervention demonstrated decreases in relational aggression and increases in knowledge of social problem-solving skills, with findings maintained one year after the conclusion of the program.
-Further, the F2F program was rated as extremely acceptable and engaging by participating students and teachers, and was able to be implemented with high levels of procedural and process integrity.
-Read the press release.
+Developmental and pilot studies of F2F were funded by the National Institute of Mental Health (NIMH) (see Leff et al., 2007; Leff. et al., 2009), after which an NIMH-funded randomized controlled trial of F2F was conducted with 144 girls identified as demonstrating relationally aggressive behaviors in six elementary schools and their classmates.
+Specifically, it was found that in comparison to a psychoeducational group intervention, girls in the F2F intervention demonstrated decreases in relational aggression and increases in knowledge of social problem-solving skills, with findings maintained one year after the conclusion of the program.
+Further, the F2F program was rated as extremely acceptable and engaging by participating students and teachers and was able to be implemented with high levels of procedural and process integrity (see Leff, Paskewich, Waasdorp, et al., 2015 below).

 Using data from the same randomized control trial, CHOP researchers also examined the broader effects of F2F by determining the impact of the program on 665 classmates of the relationally aggressive girls.
-These classmates did not participate in the small-group sessions, but were exposed to the program through the classroom lessons that the F2F girls helped to run.
-It was found that after the intervention, boys within these girls' classrooms scored higher in peer ratings of positive friendships and being nice, and scored lower in peer ratings of rumor-spreading, exclusion, and fighting, compared to boys in the control classrooms.
+These classmates did not participate in the small-group sessions but were exposed to the program through the classroom lessons that F2F girls helped run.
+It was found that after the intervention, boys scored higher in peer ratings of positive friendships and being nice and scored lower in peer ratings of rumor-spreading, exclusion, and fighting compared to boys in the control classrooms.
 The boys also had more positive relationships with their teachers.
-Even girls in the F2F classrooms who were not involved in the small-group intervention were rated by peers as being higher in positive friendships and being nice compared to girls in the control classrooms.
-Read the press release.
+Girls in the F2F classrooms who were not involved in the small-group sessions were rated by peers as being higher in positive friendships and being nice compared to girls in the control classrooms (see Leff, Waasdorp, & Paskewich, 2016).

 Recommended Resources